 PEER REVIEW PROCESS and EDITORIAL DECISION

 All submitted manuscripts are read by the editorial staff.
 Those manuscripts evaluated by editors to be inappropriate to journal criteria are rejected promptly without external review.
-Manuscripts evaluated to be of potential interest to our readership are sent to double blind reviewers.
+Manuscripts evaluated to be of potential interest to our readership are sent to blind reviewers.
 The editors then make a decision based on the reviewer’s recommendation from among several possibilities: rejected, require major revision, need minor revision, or accepted.

 The Editor-in-Chief of Aptisi Transactions on Technopreneurship (ATT) has the right to decide which manuscripts submitted to the journal should be published.